This post may contain affiliate links. I will earn a small commission if you purchase through them, at no extra cost to you.

-In case you don’t know what to pack, don’t worry, there’re plenty of shops and markets where you can find clothes, jewels and souvenirs made in India!
+In case you don’t know what to pack, don’t worry, there are plenty of shops and markets where you can find clothes, jewels and souvenirs made in India!
 So do not pack too much.

-Because it’s hot and sunny all year, you can definitely take “summer” clothes.
+Because it’s hot and sunny all year, you can definitely wear “summer” clothes.
 The South of India is less conservative than the North of the country.
-In Hampi and Goa you can wear mini shorts and T-shirts, for example.
+In Hampi and Goa, you can wear mini shorts and T-shirts, for example.

 India is often portrayed as a dangerous place for women, but solo female travelers shouldn’t be afraid to travel alone in India.
 South of India is very safe, indeed the State of Maharashtra ( where Mumbai is located) is the safest state of the country.
-This means that you can take taxi and public transportations without any problem.
+This means that you can take taxis and public transportation without any problem.

 Goa and Hampi are also very safe places to travel alone.
-You will meet a lot of foreigners and also some travelers who decided to settle for the rest of their life.
+You will meet a lot of foreigners and also some travelers who decide to settle for the rest of their lives.
 Maybe you will do the same… 🙂